khultman/Superalgos-IaC/README.md

 ```
 # This is the DNS name that will be used when creating sub-zones and delegation
 # records required by the VPN, TLS Certificates, and Load Balancers.
-# This *does not* need to be a root domain, but it *does* need to correlate to a
+# The bootstrap DNS layer will create a zone for this domain name, and you will
-# Route53 hosted zone in the AWS account you are deploying into.
+# need to create a delegation record for this zone in your root domain.
-DOMAIN_NAME
+ROOT_DOMAIN_NAME

 # Add each environment you wish to create and deploy, e.g paper & live
 ENVIRONMENTS